Crazz-Zaac/yugantar/ProjectJournal.md

 - Now with `localhost` changed to `db`, I was unable to locally make migrations because the db was now in the docker container.
 That's why a `is_running_in_docker()` method is now added to the `core/config.py` that would dynamically set the `host`.
 And this solved the issue.
 - The `email` field is now set to pydantic's `EmailStr` type which previously I had set to `str`
 - Docker containers now take credentials directly from the `../backend/.env` file

+---

+## 2025-10-17

+- Created `dependencies/admin.py` that returns the current admin or moderator

+- Created `endpoints/admin.py` to:

+  - list all users
+  - if user is admin, then get user's ID
+  - As an admin update and delete user's data
+  - Disable user as an admin

+- Created `api/dependencies/auth.py` for authentication to:

+  - `get_current_user`
+    - Use `JWT` to decode using token and secret key
+    - Extract the user ID from the payload
+    - Retrieve the user from the database and return
+  - `get_current_active_user`
+    - get current user
+    - check if the user is active and not disabled

+- Created `api/endpoints/user_login.py` to:

+  - `login_for_access_token`:
+    - authenticates the user by email and password
+    - calculate the token expiry in minutes
+    - create the access token using the `user_id` and `access_token_expire` using the `create_access_token` method
+    - get the refresh token expiry in minutes with 7 days
+    - calculate the refresh token using `create_access_token` and pass it to `TokenResponse` method
+  - `refresh_access_token` to issue new access token:
+  - Verify refresh token
+  - Retrieve user from the database
+  - Create a new access token and return the updated token

+- Updated `endpoints/user_route.py` to:

+  - allow currently logged in user to get own details, update and delete account

+- Updated `app/services/user_service.py` for admin related functionality:
+  - `get_all_users` returns the list of all the users
+  - `admin_update_user` to allow the admin to update user's `access_roles`, `cooperative_roles` and enable or disable the user
+  - `admin_delete_user` to allow the admin to delete the user